react-static/react-static/docs/config.md

 ### `renderToElement`

+**Warning:** This option will be removed in a future version.
+Please use the [Node hook API](https://github.com/Vinnl/react-static/tree/patch-3/docs/plugins#beforerendertoelement-function) instead.

 An optional function that can be used to override the process of rendering the base app component to an element

 - Arguments